Dazzle (manga): Characters

 She was the one who created Serateed, Kiara, Branoween and Baroqueheat.
 She was killed by Second, her lover.
 Each one who knew Natsume and Rahzel says that Rahzel looks like her.
 Somehow she foresaw her death.
-Although she was loved by the siblings, Serateed, whom she experimented on with the Angel Text drug, commented that she carried a large darkness in her heart.
+Although she was loved by the siblings, Serateed, whom she experimented on with the Angel Text, commented that she carried a large darkness in her heart.
 She was the one who gave Baroqueheat his tattoo/weapon.